The most comprehensive guide to create your own Upwork/Odesk/Elance like site using WordPress.

 WordPress Hosting – Since, this isn’t a regular WordPress based site and it would require a reliable WordPress hosting I would recommend you to opt for a managed WordPress hosting provider such as SiteGround, WPOven, and InMotion hosting.

 Personally, I would recommend you SiteGround for the beginning, as they are affordable with theirplans starting at just $3.95/moth and offers super fast managed WordPress hosting for the price.
 Though, I had also provided a link to my most recent WordPress hosting reviews you can check accordingly.

 For more in-depth information about managed WordPress hosting you can refer to this detailed guide.

-FreelanceEngine Theme – It’s the core of your Upwork like site, you would require to purchase a license of FreelanceEngine theme, with basic version starting at just $89 on wards, up to $289 for Pro license with access to all FreelanceEngine extensions.
+FreelanceEngine Theme – It’s the core of your Upwork like the site, you would require to purchase a license of FreelanceEngine theme, with the basic version starting at just $89 onwards, up to $289 for Pro license with access to all FreelanceEngine extensions.

 The extensions at FreelanceEngine are nifty plugins, which allows you to add various enhancements to your Upwork like site, such as integrating payment gateways, milestone, private messaging, virtual currency and much more.

 Please note: Some features won’t work unless you’ve bought the related FrE extensions therefore, if you’re willing to use all the features of the theme, then make sure you buy the related extensions or instead simply buy the Plus or Pro license with bundled extensions.